segestic/QmlPythonBackend/README.md

 To get started with the project, you'll need to perform the following steps:

     Clone the repository to your local machine.
-    Install the necessary dependencies by running the command: pip install -r requirements.txt Start the backend server by running the command: python main.py Open the frontend/main.qml file in Qt Creator and run the QML application.
+    Start the backend server by running the command: python main.py Open the main.qml file in Qt Creator and run the QML application.

 ## Requirements